Illinois

 Has your state passed legislation and/or non-legislated rule changes related to the science of reading?

-No, the science of reading is not called out specifically in any Illinois legislation.
+No, the Science of Reading is not called out specifically in any Illinois legislation.

 Does your state have an approved curriculum list?